Home > From Sarlat to Cahors: Biking Along the Dordogne and Lot Rivers

 Quaint castles and caves are welcome stops (Grottes de Lacave, for example) before climbing to Rocamadour, one of France's most beautiful towns.
 Words and pictures cannot do justice, so you must simply see it for yourself.

-Finally, you’ll find yourself in Labastide-Murat, just in time for another fabulous dinner.
+You’ll see more trees than cars as you wind through this beautiful and tranquil area.
+After a final stretch of uphill, you’ll find yourself in Labastide-Murat, just in time for another fabulous dinner.

 Revel in more diverse scenery as you approach Saint-Cirq-Lapopie.
 Cycle through the “enchanted” forested region of Ségala, criss-crossed by numerous rivers.

 The rich heritage is sure to astound you: Roman churches, mills, and barns cover the countryside, and towns like Bannes, Leyme, or fortified Lacapelle-Marival call for a stop.
 Saint-Cirq-Lapopie will be your home for the night.